ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 The network topology can be visualized on [_GitHub_](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.assets/sandbox-network-diagram.jpg).

-We create the network with a python script available on [_GitHub_](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/lab-setup.py).
+We create the network with a python script available on [_GitHub_](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/lab/topo.py).

 ### Host Configuration

 We then want to make some hosts intentionally vulnerable to be compromised.

-On one host, we will install a vulnerable web application, the source code of which is available on [_GitHub_](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/vuln-webserver.php).

-On the other host, we will install an SSH server with a weak password.

-The installation scripts are available on [_GitHub_](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/lab-setup.py).
+In the [Host Compromise](#Host-Compromise) chapter, we describe how we can compromise hosts through phishing, weak passwords, and vulnerabilities but for simplicity, we will launch the virus on the compromised hosts directly.
+This simulates the post-compromise phase of the attack.

 ## Monitoring Tools